Here is a list of things respectful body corporate residents can do to promote harmony and good feelings at home:

 - Keep the noise down.

 - Shared spaces means there is going to be some noise; there is no way to avoid it.
 Please, do try to be quiet.
-Especially be quiet after 11pm and in the early morning, those times when both by-laws and the local council by-laws prohibit loud noise.
+Especially be quiet after 11pm and in the early morning, those times when most by-laws prohibit loud noise.
 Especially be quiet on balconies at night.
 (Please check your by-laws to determine the documented time for your scheme).

 - Discuss problems with your neighbours.

 - If you would like someone to change a particular behaviour, the best place to start is to discuss it with him or her.